-Q: I'm attending a fundraiser for my state's Congressional representative.
+I'm attending a fundraiser for my state's Congressional representative.
 I know she's supported issues important to Pitney Bowes in the past.
-Can I make a contribution to her campaign on Pitney Bowes' behalf?
+Can I make a contribution to her campaign on Pitney Bowes behalf?

-A: No, you can make a decision to contribute personally but you cannot make political contributions on behalf of the Company.
-The Pitney Bowes PAC chooses where to make contributions on behalf of the Company.
-Note that certain senior leaders are subject to additional limitations on personal contributions from pay to play laws.
+No. You can decide to contribute personally, but you cannot make political contributions on behalf of the Company.
+The Pitney Bowes Political Action Committee (PAC) chooses where to make contributions on behalf of the Company.
+Note that certain senior leaders are subject to additional limitations on personal contributions from pay-to-play laws.
 If you have any questions, please contact Global Government and Regulatory Affairs at govtaffairs@pb.com.